- Academic transcript

 - Student Advisor

-- Student advisors are telephone support staff trained in advising students with a variety of issues from planning their higher education on-line study experience to applying for Government student support (FEE-HELP).
+- Student Advisors are telephone support staff trained in advising students on a variety of issues, from planning their online study experience to applying for government student loans.
 Provider university advisors will help with academic questions specific to units of study or qualifications.

-Technical Further Education (TAFE) is a nationally-recognised quality training qualification that is valued by education providers and industries in Australia.
-To learn more view our TAFE page.
+Technical and Further Education (TAFE) is a nationally-recognised quality training qualification that is valued by education providers and industries in Australia.
+See also Vocational Education and Training (VET).

 - See Academic Transcript.

-- A unit refers to a unit of study or subject that is held over the course of a Study Period or Session.
-Units are the individual components that make up a qualification or degree, but may also be studied as stand-alone subjects, i.e. not as part of a degree.
-Each unit usually requires 10-12 hours of study each week.
-Units are identified by a title e.g. Accounting Fundamentals, and a code indicating study area and level e.g., ACF110.
+- The individual components that make up a qualification or degree.
+They may also be studied as stand-alone subjects, i.e. not as part of a degree.
+They are held over the course of a study term.
+Each unit usually requires 10 to 12 hours of study each week.
+Units are identified by a title e.g. Accounting Fundamentals, and a code indicating study area and level e.g. ACF110.

-- A unit profile refers to the information about a unit such as its title, code, overview, topics, learning outcomes, prerequisites and special requirements.
-OUA unit profiles are official documents and are required if a student wishes to gain credit or recognition of prior learning for their OUA studies.
+- Refers to the information about a unit such as its title, code, overview, topics, learning outcomes, prerequisites and special requirements.
+OUA unit profiles are official documents and are required if a student wishes to gain credit or Recognition of Prior Learning for their OUA studies.
 You can download unit profiles from the unit pages on the OUA website.
-Unit profiles for units already completed can be downloaded from "Academic Results" page from within the OUA website.
+Unit profiles for units already completed can be downloaded from My Study Centre.

 - VET FEE-HELP